krokedil/klarna-checkout-external-payment-method-for-woocommerce/README.md

 Below are some items to check if PayPal isn't working as expected in the Woo store:

 * The connection settings to PayPal are pulled from the _WooCommerce -> Settings -> Payments -> PayPal_ section;  the Klarna Checkout only contains 3 PayPal settings: title, description, and Image url.
+* Confirm that you are using the payment method PayPal Standard for this to work - https://docs.woocommerce.com/document/paypal-standard/
 * Confirm that the PayPal Woo gateway is active in the Woo admin.
 * Confirm that PayPal works correctly via standard Woo checkout, without Klarna Checkout.
 * Confirm that there are no expected required fields for a customer to login that aren't covered in Klarna Checkout.